jayanthkoushik/alphanet/paper/sections/1_intro.md

 data re-sampling, and loss decay.[@2022.Kong.Alshammari]

-Despite these advances, accuracy on rare classes continues to be significantly worse than overall accuracy using these methods.
+Despite these advances, accuracy on rare classes continues to be significantly lower than overall accuracy.
 For example, on the ImageNet‑LT dataset, the 6-expert ensemble RIDE model[@2020.Yu.Wang] has an average accuracy of 68.9% on frequent classes, but an average accuracy of 36.5% on rare classes.
-In addition to reducing overall accuracy, such performance imbalances raise ethical concerns in contexts where unequal accuracy leads to biased outcomes, for instance in medical imaging[@2022.Ferrante.Lara] or face detection.[@buolamwini2018gender] For example, models trained on chest X-rays consistently under-diagnosed minority groups.[@2021.Ghassemi.Seyyed] Similarly, cardiac image segmentation showed significant differences between racial groups.[@2021.King.Puyol]
+In addition to reducing overall accuracy, such performance imbalances raise ethical concerns in contexts where unequal accuracy leads to biased outcomes, for instance in medical imaging[@2022.Ferrante.Lara] or face detection.[@buolamwini2018gender] Models trained on chest X-rays consistently under-diagnosed minority groups,[@2021.Ghassemi.Seyyed] and similarly, cardiac image segmentation showed significant differences between racial groups.[@2021.King.Puyol]

 <div id="fig:analysis">